-1 second language programs.
-This subsection shall not preclude 2 the school in the receiving state from performing subsequent 3 evaluations to ensure appropriate placement of the student.
-4 (c) Special education services.
-5 (1)In compliance with the federal requirements of the 6 Individuals with Disabilities Education Act (IDEA), 20 7 U.S.C.
-Section 1400 et seq., the receiving state shall 8 initially provide comparable services to a student 9 with disabilities based on the student's current 10 individualized education program.
-11 (2)In compliance with the requirements of Section 504 of 12 the Rehabilitation Act, 29 U.S.C.A.
-Section 794, and

-13 with Title II of the Americans with Disabilities Act.
-14 42 U.S.C.A.
+- 2 the school in the receiving state from performing subsequent - 3 evaluations to ensure appropriate placement of the student. - 4 (c) Special education services. - Individuals with Disabilities Education Act (IDEA), 20 U.S.C.
+Section 1400 et seq., the receiving state shall initially provide comparable services to a student with disabilities based on the student's current individualized education program. - 11 (2) In compliance with the requirements of Section 504 of 12 the Rehabilitation Act, 29 U.S.C.A.
+Section 794, and 13 with Title II of the Americans with Disabilities Act, 14 42 U.S.C.A.
 Sections 12131-12165, the receiving state 15 shall make reasonable accommodations and modifications 16 to address the needs of incoming students with 17 disabilities, subject to an existing 504 or Title II 18 Plan, to provide the student with equal access to 19 education.
 This paragraph shall not preclude the 20 school in the receiving state from performing 21 subsequent evaluations to ensure appropriate placement 22 of the student.

 (d) Placement flexibility.
-Appropriate education agency administrative officials shall have flexibility in waiving a course or program prerequisites, or other precondition for placement in courses or programs offered under the jurisdiction of the appropriate education agency.

-6 (e) Absence as related to deployment activities.
-A 7 student whose parent or legal guardian is an active duty member 8 of the uniformed services, as defined by the compact, and has 9 been called to duty for, is on leave from, or immediately 10 returned from deployment to a combat zone or combat support 11 posting, shall be granted additional excused absences at the 12 discretion of the appropriate education agency superintendent to 13 visit with the student's parent or legal guardian relative to 14 such leave or deployment of the parent or guardian.
-[This 15 subsection shall not require excused absences to be granted 16 during test periods.]
+Appropriate education agency administrative officials shall have flexibility in waiving a course or program prerequisites, or other precondition for placement in courses or programs offered under the jurisdiction of the appropriate education agency. (e) Absence as related to deployment activities.
+A student whose parent or legal guardian is an active duty member of the uniformed services, as defined by the compact, and has been called to duty for, is on leave from, or immediately returned from deployment to a combat zone or combat support posting, shall be granted additional excused absences at the discretion of the appropriate education agency superintendent to visit with the student's parent or legal guardian relative to such leave or deployment of the parent or guardian.
+[This subsection shall not require excused absences to be granted during test periods.
+ARTICLE VI ELIGIBILITY (a) Eligibility for enrollment.
+(1) Special power of attorney, relating to the guardianship of a child of a military family and executed under applicable law, shall be sufficient for

-ARTICLE VI